Shlomo Baksht: Career

 In 1991 he along with his brother Dov founded kolel, Lamed Torah.
-He taught there until 1993 when he moved to Odessa by invitation of the Jewish community.
-In 1994 he founded a Jewish school, and two years later a boarding-school for foreign students.
-In 1998 the Jewish community of Odessa moved to open a new synagogue that is located in the heart of town at the intersection of Rishelevskaya and Evreyskaya.
+He taught there until 1993 when he moved to Odesa by invitation of the Jewish community.
+In 1994, he founded a Jewish school, and two years later a boarding-school for foreign students.
+In 1998, the Jewish community of Odesa moved to open a new synagogue that is located in the heart of town at the intersection of Rishelevskaya and Evreyskaya.
 Daily prayers, holiday seminars and lectures on Jewish traditions are offered.
 In 2000 a mikveh was constructed.

-In 2003 Baksht created the Jewish University of Odessa which enrolls over 200 students.
-In 2010 he created yeshiva Ateret Hameleh.
+In 2003 Baksht created the Jewish University of Odesa which enrolls over 200 students.
+In 2010, he created yeshiva Ateret Hameleh.
 Graduates from Ateret Hameleh are now teaching and studying in Yeshivas of Israel and CIS.